stephengold/Acorus/README.md

 ### TestBareBones

+This is an example of a minimal `ActionApplication`: one without a `FlyByCamera` or a `StatsAppState`.

+There is a single `InputMode`, which binds 4 hotkeys to 4 different actions.
+The bindings emulate the behavior of a `SimpleApplication`.

+A help node is displayed.
+It indicates which hotkey is bound to each action.

 ### TestHotkeys

+This example displays all hotkey input, which is convenient for identifying hotkeys.

+Hotkeys include not only keyboard keys but also mouse buttons and joystick buttons.
+Each `Hotkey` is identified three ways:
+ + by its code (integer value)
+ + by its US name (String value), and
+ + by its localized name (String value).

+On systems with "US" (QWERTY) keyboards, the US name and the localized name will identical.

 ### TestCombo

+This example binds combos to actions.

+A `Combo` consists of a hotkey plus positive and/or negative signals.

+Help nodes indicate combos much as they do hotkeys.

+When multiple combos or hotkeys are bound to the same action, the help node separates the alternatives with a slash.

 ### TestFlyCam

+This example adds a `FlyByCamera` and a `StatsAppState` to `TestBareBones`.

 ### TestCaos

+This example adds a `CameraOrbitAppState` to `TestFlyCam`.
+The left- and right-arrow keys cause the camera to orbit around the center of the scene.

+The example also adds an action to toggle the help node between 2 versions: detailed and minimal.

 ### TestToggleFly

+This example extends `TestFlyCam` with an action to toggle the state of the `FlyByCamera`.

+Notice how the hotkey bindings change when camera controller is enabled and disabled.

 ### TestTwoModes

+This example demonstrates an `ActionApplication` with 2 input modes:
+The initial mode enables `FlyByCamera`.
+The other mode allows you to type a line of text.

 ### TestCursors

+To help user tell which `InputMode` is active, you can give each mode its own cursor.

+This example demonstrates 4 input modes, each with its own cursor.

 ### TestHeadless

+This is a simple example of a headless `ActionApplication`.

 [Jump to table of contents](#toc)